Book cover titled "Foundations in Manual Therapy: Voice and Swallowing Disorders" by Walt Fritz, PT.

 Successful completion of the course and associated award of ASHA CEUs are contingent upon:

 As all aspects of this course’s introductory material and hands-on components form the foundations of the approach, no partial ASHA CEUs will be awarded.
-Full participation in the entire 14.5 contact hours will be required.
+Full participation in all 14.5 contact hours is required.
 If you need to leave the seminar early, fail to meet the 80% grade on either quiz, or fail to meet the expectations in the hands-on performance aspects, you agree to forfeit the ASHA CEUs and not receive a certificate of completion.

 An online module containing the background information to support this work must be completed before the live seminar.
-The module will take approx. 2.0 hours to complete.
-Should the module not be completed, you will not be permitted to participate in the live portion of the seminar.
+The module will take approximately 2.0 hours to complete.
+If the module is not completed, you will not be permitted to participate in the live portion of the seminar.
 The link to this online module will be emailed to you before the live event.
-This online module aims to allow the hands-on training in the live event to begin as soon as possible.
+This online module aims to enable hands-on training at the live event to begin as soon as possible.

 Three weeks before the class, you will receive an email with the link to the online course, syllabus download instructions, directions, and other details.
 If you do not receive the email, please get in touch with us.